Novel regular black holes: geometry, source and shadow: The proposed geometry and its features

+In Figure \ref{fig:potential}, we plot the effective potential for the extended domain of $r$, i.e. $(-\infty,\infty)$.
+We have a continuous effective potential for $0<m^2\leq 0.25$.
+A massive particle with enough energy can travel up to $r\to-\infty$.
+On the other hand, the singular solution ($m^2=0$), exhibits a discontinuity in the effective potential at $r=0$.
+As a result, in this case, the massive particle will approach $r=0$ within a finite affine parameter, indicating the presence of a singularity.
 Figure \ref{fig:kinetic} shows the behaviour of the kinetic energy of massive particles.
 We notice a continuity in the behaviour of kinetic energy for $0<m^2\leq0.25$, (Figure \ref{fig:kinetic} (left)).
 However, the kinetic energy is negative if $E^2<1$.
 When $E^2=1$, kinetic energy reaches zero at $r=0$, and massive particles need a large affine parameter to get there.
 However, if $E^2>1$ a massive particle will reach $r=0$ in a finite affine parameter before moving away to $r\to-\infty$.
 Figure \ref{fig:kinetic} (right) illustrates the kinetic energy behaviour of massive particles in the singular geometry ($m^2=0$).
 It demonstrates that the kinetic energy diverges at $r=0$, regardless of the value of the total energy.
 As a result, within a finite affine parameter, a massive particle will reach $r=0$, where the geodesic will terminate.

 Next, the same procedure is followed for null geodesics.
 The right-hand side of eq.(\ref{eq11}) is now zero.
 Here too, there is no pathology in the effective potential or kinetic term, and null geodesics can be extended to $r\to -\infty$.
-However, a termination of geodesics is evident in the singular metric $(m^2=0)$, for massless particles too.
+However, a termination of geodesics is evident in the singular metric $(m^2=0)$ for massless particles too.

 To represent the causal structure of our regular spacetime, we extend the coordinates maximally \cite{Ramon}.
 In Figure \ref{fig:perose}. $r_{+}$, $r_{-}$ are the outer and inner horizons, respectively.
-The interval from the outer horizon ($r_+$) to asymptotic infinity ($r\to\infty$) is encoded in region I. Region II lies between the outer and inner horizons.
+The interval from the outer horizon ($r_+$) to asymptotic infinity ($r\to\infty$) is encoded in the region I. Region II lies between the outer and inner horizons.
 Unlike the singular RN type metric $(m^2=0)$, the core of the regular spacetime $(0<m^2\leq 0.25)$ is a de-Sitter space.
 Region III, therefore, depicts the range from the inner horizon ($r_-$) to $r=0$.
-And region IV represents an asymptotic flat space through the regular core at $r=0$ to $r\to -\infty$.
+Region IV represents an asymptotically flat space through the regular core at $r=0$ to $r\to -\infty$.
 In conclusion, our regular black hole geometry is geodesically complete for both massive and massless particles.
 However, the singular RN-type metric is geodesically incomplete.